nickdrones/HBU-Senior-Design-HAPPY-Robot/README.md

 I2C devices connected can be listed by address by running the following command:
 > i2cdetect -y -r 1

+Web UI is python utilizing the Anvil framework which can be installed by running the following command:
+> pip3 install anvil-app-server

 ## Coming Soon

 - GPS Sensor integration